JaimePalmer/hello-world/README.md

 # hello-world
-It's the first repository to learn GitHub
+It's the first repository to learn GitHub.
 It's the first publication in English linguage.